joelkp/ranoise/README.md

         return x;
 }
 ```
-This is the function most likely to be useful for signal processing purposes.
+This is the function most likely to be useful for signal processing purposes, in situations where how it sounds or looks matters far more than statistical properties.
+The highest output bits are the best.

 ### `ranoise32_old`
-This is an earlier version with some quirks and flaws.
-Tested with an increasing counter as the argument, it fails 3 of TestU01's medium-sized Crush tests.
+This is an earlier version with some quirks and flaws, worth keeping for the distinctive smoothness of the output.
 It works well as long as changes to x between calls are small or have lower bits set.

-It's worth keeping for the distinctive smoothness of the output.
+Tested with an increasing counter as the argument, it fails 3 of TestU01's medium-sized Crush tests.
+In PractRand testing, it has a number of failures similar to xorshift32, but the basic problem is different.
 ```
 int32_t ranoise32_old(uint32_t x) {
         x *= 2654435769UL;